PioneerCode/pioneer-pagination/README.md

 ## What about styling?
 The markup this produces is based on Foundation Pagination(http://foundation.zurb.com/sites/docs/pagination.html).
 This leaves you one of three options.

-1) Use [Foundation](http://foundation.zurb.com/sites/docs/) and it will work out of the box.
+1. Use [Foundation](http://foundation.zurb.com/sites/docs/) and it will work out of the box.
-2) Map the class styling to Bootstrap.
+2. Map the classes to Bootstrap stylings.
-3) Use the starting [CSS](https://github.com/PioneerCode/pioneer-pagination/blob/master/src/Pioneer.Pagination.Example/wwwroot/pioneer.pagination.css) or [sass](https://github.com/PioneerCode/pioneer-pagination/blob/master/src/Pioneer.Pagination.Example/sass/pioneer.pagination.scss) files provided in the example.
+3. Use the starting [CSS](https://github.com/PioneerCode/pioneer-pagination/blob/master/src/Pioneer.Pagination.Example/wwwroot/pioneer.pagination.css) or [sass](https://github.com/PioneerCode/pioneer-pagination/blob/master/src/Pioneer.Pagination.Example/sass/pioneer.pagination.scss) files provided in the example.